georgeforoglou/opencv-video-editing/README.md

-# 🎬 Computer Vision — Individual Assignment
+# 🎬 Computer Vision - opencv
 _Effects & Object Manipulation with OpenCV_

 This project processes a one-minute clip from **“tarantino1.mp4”** and demonstrates a toolbox of classic computer-vision techniques: